oneandzerodays/oneandzerodays.github.io/README.md

 # About:
-This pages serves as a project portfolio
+This pages serves as a project portfolio for various projects relating to Cyber Security, Networking, PC Hardware, Coding and more.